Moons of Pluto: Origin

-It is suspected that Pluto's satellite system was created by a massive collision, similar to the "big whack" thought to have created the Moon.
+It is suspected that Pluto's satellite system was created by a massive collision, similar to the Theia impact thought to have created the Moon.
 In both cases, the high angular momenta of the moons can only be explained by such a scenario.
 The nearly circular orbits of the smaller moons suggests that they were also formed in this collision, rather than being captured Kuiper Belt objects.
 This and their near orbital resonances with Charon (see below) suggest that they formed closer to Pluto than they are at present and migrated outward as Charon reached its current orbit.
 Their grey color is different from that of Pluto, one of the reddest bodies in the Solar System.
 This is thought to be due to a loss of volatiles during the impact or subsequent coalescence, leaving the surfaces of the moons dominated by water ice.
 However, such an impact should have created additional debris (more moons), yet no moons or rings were discovered by New Horizons, ruling out any more moons of significant size orbiting Pluto.
+An alternative hypothesis is that the collision happened at about 2,000 miles per hour, not powerful enough to destroy Charon and Pluto.
+Instead they remained attached to each other for up to ten hours before separating again.
+The faster rotation of Pluto back then, with one rotation every third hour, would have created a centrifugal force stronger than the gravitational attraction between the two bodies, which made Charon separate from Pluto, but remained gravitationally bound with each other.
+The same process could have created the four other known moons, from material that escaped Pluto and Charon.

 List

 Pluto's moons are listed here by orbital period, from shortest to longest.
-Charon, which is massive enough to have collapsed into a spheroid at some point in its history, is highlighted in light purple.
-Pluto has been added for comparison.
-All elements are with respect to the Pluto-Charon barycenter.
+Charon, which is massive enough to have collapsed into a spheroid under its own gravitation, is highlighted in light purple.
+As the system barycenter lies far above Pluto's surface, Pluto's barycentric orbital elements have been included as well.
+All elements are with respect to the Pluto–Charon barycenter.
 The mean separation distance between the centers of Pluto and Charon is 19,596 km.